 It happens to everyone: the daydream-filled business meeting that offers co-workers a blank stare in exchange for their inquiry or the working lunch that has you absentmindedly scarfing down a bag of chips.
 Oh, the sadness and dismay when you reach hopefully into an empty bag.
 They’re both indications that you’re on autopilot, but the biggest one is when you unwittingly talk to yourself.

 Don’t get me wrong.
 A word or two with your creative inside voice is fine, but when you have full, commute-length conversations, or worse yet, arguments with someone who is most certainly NOT in the car, you may need to rebalance your priorities.

-- When Things Are Good: Sometimes you space out because you’re simply busy making things happen.
+Sometimes, you space out because you’re simply busy making things happen.
 Awesome overload doesn’t sound like much of an issue, but high-performers can fail to capitalize on achievements if they forget the wins accumulated along the way.

-For example, if you’re unhappy about an aspect of your job such as workload, task diversity, or inefficiency, address the issue directly.
-The offer options and a recommendation for remedying the problem and demonstrate your willingness to take on.
+For example, if you’re unhappy about an aspect of your job, such as workload, task diversity, or inefficiency, address the issue directly.
+Then, offer options and a recommendation for remedying the problem and demonstrate your willingness to take on.
 Even if your plan isn’t fully adopted, the three-part strategy will allow you to sidestep complainer status and align with the “key talent” ranks.